-(a) Sales at constant metal prices calculated using reference prices are presented in the segment information provided in Note 3 and are used in the activity report in Section 2.
+(a) Sales at constant metal prices calculated using reference prices are presented in the segment information provided in Note 3 and are used in the activity (a) Soles at constant meta prices calculated using reference prices are presented in the segment information provided in Note's and are used in the activity report in Section 2.
 Sales at constant copper and aluminum prices are used by the Group to monitor its operational performance, because the effect of changes in non-ferrous metals prices is neutralized to show underlying business growth.
-Cost of sales is restated on the same basis.
-Operating margin is one of the business management indicators used to assess the Group's operating performance.

-(c) Effect relating to the revaluation of Core exposure at its weighted average cost.

-Other financial income and expenses includes the adjustment on monetary impact of Turkey due to the application of IAS 29 "Hyperinflation" (see Note 1
+Cost of sales is restated on the same basis. (b) Operating margin is one of the business management indicators used to assess the Group's operating performance. (c) Effect relating to the revaluation of Core exposure at its weighted average cost. (d) Other financial income and expenses includes the adjustment on monetary impact of Turkey due to the application of IAS 29 "Hyperinflation" (see Note 1 and 10 an and Note 8).

-1.1.2.
+6.1.2.
 Consolidated statement of comprehensive income

-(in millions of euros) Notes 1st semester 2023 1st semester 2022 NET INCOME (LOSS) 134 199 Recyclable components of comprehensive income (loss) (151) (42) - currency translation differences (57) 62 - cash flow hedges (94) (104) Tax impacts on recyclable components of comprehensive income (loss) 18 23 Non-recyclable components of comprehensive income (loss) 5 80 - actuarial gains and losses on pensions and other long-term employee benefit obligations 13 5 71 - financial assets at fair value through other comprehensive income - 9 - share of other non-recyclable comprehensive income of associates - - Tax impact on non-recyclable components of comprehensive income (loss) (3) (18) TOTAL OTHER COMPREHENSIVE INCOME (LOSS) (131) 43 TOTAL COMPREHENSIVE INCOME (LOSS) 4 242 - attributable to owners of the parent 2 241 - attributable to non-controlling interests 2 1
+(in millions of euros) Notes 1st semester 2023 1st semester 2022 NET INCOME (LOSS) 134 199 Recyclable components of comprehensive income (loss) (151) (42) - currency translation differences (57) 62 - cash flow hedges (94) (104) Tax impacts on recyclable components of comprehensive income (loss) 18 23 Non-recyclable components of comprehensive income (loss) 5 80 - actuarial gains and losses on pensions and other long-term employee benefit obligations 13 5 71 - financial assets at fair value through other comprehensive income - 9 - share of other non-recyclable comprehensive income of associates - - Tax impact on non-recyclable components of comprehensive income (loss)) (3) (18) TOTAL OTHER COMPREHENSIVE INCOME (LOSS) (131) 43 TOTAL COMPREHENSIVE INCOME (LOSS) 4 242 - attributable to owners of the parent 2 241 - attributable to non-controlling interests 2 1

-1.1.3.
+6.1.3.
 Consolidated balance sheet